 The Provision Map is also available to be shared with the governors, primarily between the SENCO and SENCO governor at termly meetings, who are able to ensure that we monitor the impact of these interventions on learning throughout the school.

 Where progress remains a concern, despite any interventions that are being delivered internally, a learner would then be considered for discussion with other professionals at a meeting called SST (School Support Team meeting).
-This is a meeting held at school, chaired by the SENCO, where learners’ needs can be discussed with other external professionals, such as an Advisory Learning Support Teacher, an Educational Psychologist and Speech Therapists.
+This is a meeting held at school, chaired by the SENCO, where learners’ needs can be discussed with other professionals.
 Along with our internal Pastoral Mentor we can plan the best course of action for each learner within our school.

 Pupils with SEN-D can often benefit from some nurture support.
 Within Homefield, we have an experienced Pastoral Mentor, Mrs Clarke, who is based in the Sunshine Room at school.
 Mrs Clarke provides a haven for learners who need some extra emotional support which in turn benefits their ability to learn back in the classroom.
 A learner with SEN-D may benefit from attending a nurture session to develop social interaction skills.
 When a child receives this additional support it is recorded on the school’s Provision Map as a way of building up a bigger picture of how a learner’s needs are being met.
 Mrs Clarke is also fully trained to support pupils with identified emotional issues.